-Despite this site being called the Badass Helmet Store, we do also like to cover other gear.
-And while your head is the primary thing to protect while riding, fingers, hands, and wrists are also vital.
+Despite this site being called the Badass Helmet Store, we also like to cover other gear.
+And while your head is the primary thing to protect while riding, your fingers, hands, and wrists are also vital.
 Not only because we use our hands and fingers to do daily tasks of all types, but they are also what we use to manipulate the throttle, front brake, and clutch of our bikes.

 Casual & Retro